funvill/funvill.github.io/_posts/2010-07-19-the-movies.md

 ---
-title: The Movies
+title: "The Movies"
 date: 2010-07-19 14:32:00
+categories:
+- Drinking
+- Games
-categories: Drinking Games Movies
+- Movies
+slug: the-movies

 ---

 The movies is a really simple drinking game and is probably the first one I ever played.
 Find a movie and come up with reocurring things to look for; when you see these things you drink.